treyhuffine/pristinemail/examples/vadliation.md

  * outlook-legacy

 __`overflow`__ - 1 occurences
- * gmail: overflow: hidden; does not work
- * gmail-android: overflow: scroll; does not work
- * yahoo-mail: overflow: hidden; does not work
  * outlook
- * outlook-web: overflow: hidden; does not work

 __`visibility`__ - 1 occurences
  * gmail
  * outlook

-__`background`__ - 1 occurences
- * outlook: background images not supported
- * outlook-web: background images not supported

 __`border-radius`__ - 3 occurences
  * gmail-android